JaredJGartner/SB_neoantigen_Models/README.md

 This code is written to run with python version 3.6 and requires IEDB Immunogenicity tool, MHCflurry1.6, netMHCpan-2.8 and netMHCStabpan1.0.
-Links are provided below please accept user license and install on your system. a conda environment .yml is distributed to create python environment mhcflurry-env to run model
+Links are provided below please accept user license and install on your system. two conda environment .yml's are distributed to create python environment mhcflurry-env to run model.
+If for any reason they don't work instructions for creating the environment are in the instructions.txt file

 ```
 IEDB immunogenicity prediction Tool (http://tools.iedb.org/immunogenicity/download/)